The Ultimate Vegan Halloween Party Tips & Menu

 1. Tote the ultimate trick-or-treat bag.

 Forget accessorizing with gimmicky plastic bags.
 Add a bewitching style to your costume with a year-round tote.
-Matt & Nat’s Torio and Raylan bags will induce spine-chilling pangs of door-to-door jealousy wherever the night takes you.
+Matt & Nat’s Raylan bags will induce spine-chilling pangs of door-to-door jealousy wherever the night takes you.
 Likewise, the Bjorn Tote by Olsen Haus will make sure the only thing creepy about your Halloween adventures is how the mere sight of this supernatural bag turns others gooey-green with envy.
 Big enough to hold your entire stash of sweets (plus flashlight, sweater, and make-up for ghoulish touchups), these carryalls also double as host/hostess gifts and wicked-fab swag bags should your trick-or-treating party lean to the swankier or charity-fundraiser side of things.

 2. Stock up on vegan candy.